OsherBerger/url-metadata-fetcher/README.md

 # How to get the project to your computer:
-  Copy & paste the following commands to your (Linux) terminal:
+  Run the following command to your (Linux) terminal:
     git clone https://github.com/OsherBerger/url-metadata-fetcher.git

-# how to run the url-metadata-fetcher:
+# How to run the url-metadata-fetcher:
 To run the server, open a terminal on the backend folder and type the command: node index.js To run the client, open a terminal on the frontend folder and type the command: npm start